 - #6View all Photos#6 in Innsbruck0.3 miles to city centerChurches/Religious Sites, Sightseeing, FreeTYPELess than 1 hourTIME TO SPEND0.3 miles to city centerChurches/Religious Sites, Sightseeing, FreeTYPELess than 1 hourTIME TO SPENDRead More

-- #10View all Photos#10 in InnsbruckChurches/Religious Sites, Sightseeing, FreeTYPELess than 1 hourTIME TO SPENDMonuments and Memorials, Museums, Sightseeing, FreeTYPELess than 1 hourTIME TO SPENDRead More
+- #10View all Photos#10 in InnsbruckChurches/Religious Sites, Sightseeing, FreeTYPELess than 1 hourTIME TO SPENDChurches/Religious Sites, Sightseeing, FreeTYPELess than 1 hourTIME TO SPENDRead More

 Explore More of Innsbruck